Unlike some states,

 Some employers may still require proof of certification, regardless of what the law mandates—causing unnecessary panic for new hires.

-Workers may complete training from a generic site—only to find their certification isn’t recognized by employers or the ABC.
+Workers may complete certification from a generic site—only to find their certification isn’t

 Not all areas host frequent seminars, delaying workers from getting their permit and starting a job.